Teacher Tax Deductions Thumbnail

 Generally, she tutors two students per afternoon.
 So she will have to travel from one student’s home to the next before travelling back home.

 You can also claim a teacher tax deduction if you drive to and from an alternate workplace for the same employer on the same day.
-For example, you may teach at one school and then have to mark exam scripts at another school premises.

 2. Home Office Expenses